Table of Contents:

 switches on both ends of the Kitchen, making it easy to turn on or off from both ends of

 the room.
-They wire up just like they do for 110-volt use.
+Three-Way switches wire up just like they do for 110-volt use.

 In my bathroom there are 110-volt LED lights above the mirror.
 This is VERY bright for doing that closeup, carefull work on one's face.
 But for showers and other activities performed in the bathroom I have added a pair of 48-LED flat panels to a 110-volt fixture that is a combined light and exhaust fan.
 The exhaust fan is rarely ever used, but it is still functional should I ever desire to run it.

 The LED panels mount on the flat metal surfaces between the 110-volt bulbs.
 This way they

 are not blocked by the bulbs and spread a good amount of light into the bathroom.
 Being a rather

 small room, two 48-LED panels was more than enough for such duty.

 Power is brought up from the basement (Laundry room) to this "paddle" switch.
 It is simply